-I have been struggling with this a lot lately … alternating between these two extremes.
+I have been struggling to feel worthy a lot lately … alternating between two extremes.
 Feeling worthy and confident one day, then worthless and rejected the next.

 The reason for this introspection?
 I lost my job.